mreyesc22/MorQuestCode/README.md

 ```
 ## 2. Usage<a name="usage"></a>

-An example of how to execute the software in a Jupyter Notebook is available in the repository (`example_jupyter.ipynb`).
+An example of how to execute the software in a Jupyter Notebook is available in the repository (`morQuest_Simple.ipynb`).
 To run it, activate your `morQuest` environment with `conda activate morQuest` (if it's not already active) and then type:
 ```
 jupyter notebook
 ```